 Itanagar is a very interesting place to explore.
 The vibe of Itanagar is very fresh and amazing to explore.
 Itanagar is located at a distance of 1,577, 709, 1,504, and 570 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Air.
-Lilabari Airport (IXI) is situated in the Lakhimpur district in the state of Assam.
-It is located 70 km from here.
+Lilabari Airport (IXI) is situated in the Lakhimpur district, which is 70 km away from Itanagar, in the state of Assam.
 Many flights operate to and fro this airport.
 After deboarding at the airport, you will need to cover the remaining distance by some means of transportation like a cab.

 By Train.
 The nearest railway station is the Harmuti Junction.
-It is located 35-40 km from Itanagar.
-It has fairly good connectivity with other Indian cities.
+It is located 35-40 km from Itanagar and has fairly good connectivity with other Indian cities.

 By Road.
-You can also consider traveling via road to Itanagar.
+You can also consider travelling via road to Itanagar as well.
 Depending upon your location you can choose to travel here by your own vehicle, cab or even a bus.
 From Guwahati, there are buses to Itanagar, the fares are starting from Rs.650.

 Here is how you can reach here by the following road network.